lewisje/renderengine/branches/v2.0/README.txt

 Internet Explorer 6, 7, & 8 Support
 -----------------------------------------

 For those who are using Internet Explorer 6, 7, or 8, and prefer to keep their browser intact, we recommend downloading the ChromeFrame plug-in for the browser.
-The Render Engine has emulation support for the canvas element via FlashCanvas, but this has a relatively large imact on framerate.
+The Render Engine has emulation support for the canvas element via FlashCanvas, but this has a relatively large impact on frame rate.
 If you would like to try ChromeFrame, please visit:

 http://code.google.com/chrome/chromeframe/